iancaragol/Feyre/docs/developer-updates.md

 **Have any questions?
 Reach out on the Feyre discord channel!**

 ---
+## 8/25/2022 - Preparing for the final move to slash commands

+Slash commands will be required starting on August 31st!
+The slash command version of the bot is finally "complete".
+It now has better logging and metrics which will help me diagnose any issues.

 ## 4/21/22 - Message Content deadline moved to August 31st 2022

 Good news!
 Message Content was delayed until August 31st, Discord was probably nervous about losing hundreds of un-updated bots.